insin/nwb/docs/Configuration.md

 ##### `install`: `Object`

-Configures [options for `NpmInstallPlugin`](https://github.com/ericclemmons/npm-install-webpack-plugin#usage), which will be used if you pass an `--install` flag to `nwb serve`.
+Configures [options for `NpmInstallPlugin`](https://github.com/ericclemmons/npm-install-webpack-plugin#usage), which will be used if you pass an `--install` flag to nwb commands which run a development server.

 ##### `rules`: `Object`

-Each [Webpack rule](https://webpack.js.org/configuration/module/#module-rules) used in nwb's default Webpack configuration has a unique id you can use to customise it.
+Each [Webpack rule](https://webpack.js.org/configuration/module/#module-rules) used in nwb's Webpack configuration has an associated id you can use to customise it.

 To customise a rule, add a prop to the `rules` object matching its id with a configuration object.